 \subsection{Human-Curated and Fact-Checking Resources}

 The foundational paradigm for fact verification has traditionally relied on manual annotation or controlled data collection.
 FEVER\footnote{\url{https://fever.ai}}~\citep{thorne-etal-2018-fever} established a seminal schema for this task by associating claims with evidence sentences and verification labels.
-While FEVER provides high-quality and granular grounding, its construction necessitated crowd-workers to manually draft claims based on Wikipedia introductions.
+While FEVER provides high-quality, granular grounding, its construction required crowd-workers to draft claims manually based on Wikipedia introductions.
 This dependence on manual labor creates a significant bottleneck for scalability and impedes expansion into low-resource languages.

 Subsequent initiatives have attempted to address the complexity limitations of early datasets.
 Resources such as AveriTeC~\citep{schlichtkrull2023averitec} and EX-FEVER~\citep{ma-etal-2024-ex} introduce multi-hop reasoning and real-world search scenarios.
-However, the requirement for expert annotation in these datasets restricts their volume to the range of thousands, rendering them insufficient for the pre-training of large-scale retrieval models.
+However, the requirement for expert annotation in these datasets restricts their volume to the range of thousands, rendering them insufficient for pre-training large-scale retrieval models.
 In a parallel vein, datasets derived from professional fact-checking portals~\citep{wadden-etal-2020-fact}, including MultiFC~\citep{augenstein-etal-2019-multifc} and X-FACT~\citep{gupta-srikumar-2021-x}, capture naturally occurring misinformation.
-Nevertheless, these resources often lack granular evidence pointers.
-They typically provide document-level evidence rather than precise sentence-level justification, and their topical coverage is frequently limited to transient news cycles rather than the encyclopedic breadth necessary for general LLM grounding.
+Nevertheless, these resources often lack granular evidence pointers: they typically provide document-level evidence rather than precise sentence-level justification, and their topical coverage is frequently limited to transient news cycles rather than the encyclopedic breadth required for general LLM grounding.